Scientific Name

 Origin

 Crassula ericoides is native to South Africa.
-It grows on dry, rocky slopes from Cape Hangklip in Western Cape to KwaZulu-Natal.
+It grows on dry, rocky slopes from Cape Hangklip in the Western Cape to KwaZulu-Natal.

 Description